 Remember when trying on coats at a store or ordering online, that you need to think about what you will be wearing underneath.
 Choose a coat that has a looser fit so it can easily fit over bulky sweaters, fleeces, and layers.
 If you choose a coat that is too close fitting, it may feel uncomfortably snug when zipped or buttoned up.

 When looking at designs, those which are sleeker and more lightweight will pack and travel easier, but just make sure they are designed for below freezing temperatures.
-If you have to choose between functionality or fashion, choose functionality when it comes to picking a winter coat!
+If you have to choose between functionality or fashion, choose functionality when it comes to picking a good winter coat!

 If you don’t have a proper winter coat, this is one investment I would definitely make before going to Finland in the winter!
 This should be a top priority on your winter Finland packing list.